 - Fees you pay for advertising online, in newspapers, on TV

-If your repayment history shows that you consistently pay your suppliers on time, your credit score will benefit.
+If your repayment history shows that you consistently pay your suppliers on time, it will be easier to develop strong business credit.
 If you don’t, your score will reflect that.

 7. Work with vendors that report to credit bureaus